Penguins posing on a rock on Isabela Island.

 Transportation: Ferryboat

-Sailing time: 2 hours per route
+Sailing time: 2 hours each way

 Food: Lunch included